whitallee/animal-family-backend/README.md

 ## To-Do List
 - Implement delete functions and handlers
-    - DeleteSpeciesByIdAsAdmin
+    - DeleteSpeciesById and admin handler
-    - DeleteHabitatByIdAsAdmin
+    - DeleteHabitatById and admin handler

-- Change functions to have ...AsAdmin functions instead
+- Change functions to have admin handlers instead
     - CreateHabitat
     - CreateSpecies
     - GetAnimals